 There are also the classic issues of what the insured may do without the consent of the insurers.
 In one of the few reported cases in this area, the insured settled without the insurers’ consent.
 The insured’s claim was dismissed in court proceedings as not falling within the excess coverage but also because the insured did not seek the insurers’ consent as it was required to do under the W&I insurance policy.

-How does the involvement of a W&I insurer impact the truth-seeking function of the arbitration process?
-M&A arbitration between seller and buyer may already involve one step of removal from the most knowledgeable persons, who oftentimes are (or were) at the target.
-Where an insurer with little or no previous involvement with the target or the transaction steps into the shoes of the buyer, the insurer is now two steps removed from personal knowledge of the facts and circumstances of the case.
-In particular, when prosecuting claims of fraud by the seller, the insurer may be at an informational disadvantage.
+How does the involvement of a W&I insurer affect the truth-seeking function of the arbitration process?
+M&A arbitration between seller and buyer may already involve one step of removal from the most knowledgeable persons, who often are (or were) at the target.
+When an insurer with little or no previous involvement with the target or the transaction steps into the shoes of the buyer, the insurer is now two steps removed from personal knowledge of the facts and circumstances of the case.
+In particular, when prosecuting claims of fraud by the seller or claims under warranties with knowledge qualifiers, the insurer may be at an informational disadvantage.

 Joinder or consolidation